addshore/twilio-boaty/README.md

 Thus the main application is in `src/welcome.js` with a simple fallback handler of `src/fallback.js`.

-Mocking exists by default, you can find mock data in the `./mock` directory.
-In order to get coordinates, an `inreachlink.com` http call is made.
+### Mocking calls

-Some commands then also make use of other services, such as openweathermap.org.
+Some commands then also make use of other services, such as openweathermap.org, or Garmin InReach.

+You can mock calls with some example data by passing `BOATY_MOCK=1` before your command.

+You can find mock data in the `./mock` directory.

+Coordniates can be provided as an argument to the command, or from a Garmin InReach link.

 The InReach link `inreachlink.com/3JXBF7Z` already has mock data added for it.
-So use this for testing pourposes.
+So use this for testing.

+### Using real calls

+Currently the one service you would need to provide a key for is openweathermap.org

+Right now it is not supported in the development version, but would be easily added.

+See the top of `index.js` `const context = {}`

+`context.OPENWEATHERMAP_KEY` must be set.

 ### CLI